Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 How do You Smile for a Headshot?

-When you’re taking headshots, aim for a smile that is a professional manner that portrays intelligence and friendliness.
+When you’re taking headshots, aim for a smile that is professional and portrays intelligence and friendliness.
 A casual smile that does not feel forced is the best.

 How do You Not Look Awkward in Headshots?

 When you’re taking headshots, headshots that capture how you usually look might feel awkward.
-If headshots like these feel awkward, try smiling more and try to portray yourself as someone who is approachable and friendly.
-Hopefully, if you do this then your headshot headshots will not feel awkward.
+If headshots like these feel awkward, try smiling more and try to portray yourself as someone approachable and friendly.
+Hopefully, if you do this, then your headshots will not feel awkward.